Corporate governance

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The Board intends to review the Group’s governance framework on an annual basis to ensure it remains effective and appropriate for the business going forward.
+The Board reviews the Group’s governance framework on an annual basis to ensure it remains effective and appropriate for the business going forward.

-Responses to the principles of the QCA Code and the information that will be contained in the Company’s Annual Report and Accounts provide details to all stakeholders on how the Company is governed.
-The Board is of the view that the Annual Report and Accounts as well as its half year report are key communication channels through which progress in meetings the Group’s objectives and updating its strategic targets can be given the Shareholders following Admission.
+Responses to the principles of the QCA Code and the information is contained in the Group’s Annual Report and Accounts provide details to all stakeholders of how the Group is governed.
+The Board is of the view that the Annual Report, as well as its half year report, are key communication channels through which progress in meeting the Group’s objectives and updating its strategic targets can be given to shareholders.

-Additionally, the Board will use the Company’s AMs as a mechanism to engage directly with Shareholders, to give information and receive feedback about the Group and its progress.
+Additionally, the Board uses the Group’s Annual Meeting as a mechanism to engage directly with shareholders, to give information and receive feedback about the Group and its progress.

-The Company’s website will be updated on a regular basis with information regarding the Group’s activities and performance, including financial information.
+The Group’s website is updated on a regular basis with information regarding the Group’s activities and performance, including financial information.

 There is also a designated email address for Investor Relations, ir@devolverdigital.com, and all contact details are included on the Group’s website.